We do not accept Medicaid, Medicare, HMOs, or any state funded insurance.

 Treating the Whole Person, Not Just the Addiction

-Whether youโ€™re starting with detox or transitioning into outpatient care, our Medication-Assisted Treatment services are embedded across all levels of careโ€”from medical detox and residential treatment to flexible outpatient programs.
-We adhere to best practices defined by SAMHSA and other national public health authorities to deliver care that is ethical, responsive, and personalized.
+Whether starting with detox or transitioning to outpatient care, our Medication-Assisted Treatment (MAT) services are seamlessly integrated across all levels of care—from medical detox and residential programs to flexible outpatient options.
+Following best practices established by SAMHSA and other national health authorities, we provide ethical, responsive, and personalized care designed to support long-term recovery.

 If you or a loved one is seeking comprehensive substance abuse treatment, Luxe Treatment Center offers a compassionate and effective path forward.
 If you or a loved one is ready to curb your heroin or opioid dependence, or heal from other substance use disorders, contact us today.